akhilpranjal/ContextFlowAPI/docs/3_embeddings_vector_search.md

   2. `EmbeddingService` (in `app/embeddings.py`)
      - Lazy model loading:
-       - The `model` property loads `SentenceTransformer` on first use under `_model_lock` to avoid heavy startup cost.
+       - The `model` property loads `SentenceTransformer` on first use to avoid heavy startup cost.
-     - Caching:
-       - Uses an `OrderedDict` as an LRU cache with `_cache_lock` to store recently computed embeddings.
-       - Controlled by `settings.enable_embedding_cache` and `settings.embedding_cache_max_items`.
      - `embed_texts(texts: list[str]) -> np.ndarray`:
        - Returns L2-normalized embeddings (float32).
        - Steps:
          1. If `texts` empty → return empty array shape (0,0).
-         2. For each text, check cache (if enabled).
-If cached, reuse embedding.
-         3. Collect missing texts and call `self.model.encode(missing, normalize_embeddings=True, convert_to_numpy=True, ...)`.
-            - `normalize_embeddings=True` ensures returned vectors are L2-normalized (unit length) — important for cosine similarity with inner product index.
-         4. Insert newly computed vectors back into appropriate positions and update cache if enabled.
+         2. Call `self.model.encode(texts, normalize_embeddings=True, convert_to_numpy=True, ...)` to get batched, normalized embeddings.
-         5. Return full 2D array of embeddings as dtype `np.float32`.
+         3. Return full 2D array of embeddings as dtype `np.float32`.
-     - Thread-safety:
+     - Notes:
-       - `_model_lock` ensures only one thread loads the heavy model.
-       - `_cache_lock` (RLock) protects the in-memory cache.
+       - This simplified implementation does not include an in-process LRU cache or explicit thread locks; the model instance is cached on the `EmbeddingService` instance itself.
+       - For high-concurrency or multi-process deployments consider using an external embedding service or process isolation.

   3. Faiss vector store (`FaissVectorStore` in `app/vectorstore.py`)
      - Purpose: efficiently store and search vector embeddings with provenance metadata.